Eye, Cambridgeshire: 1983 mid-air collision

+The pilot of Harrier XV795 of 3 Sqn ejected, Flt Lt D Oakley, aged 32, landed in Borough Fen around 500 m from the Lincolnshire boundary, at Crowland.

+Geography

+Eye was part of the Soke of Peterborough in Northamptonshire until 1965, when it became part of the short-lived county of Huntingdon and Peterborough.
+From 1974, it has formed part of the City of Peterborough in Cambridgeshire.
+The Eye, Thorney and Newborough ward, comprising 13,307 ha or 133 km2, was formed in 2016; it elects three councillors.

+The three-mile £7m A47 Eye bypass opened in October 1991.
 In recent decades Eye has seen expansion due to the growing demand for property seen throughout the UK.
-However, this generated a lot of resistance from residents as a result of the rapid rate of expansion.
+However, this generated much resistance from residents as a result of the rapid rate of expansion.
 Between the years of 2001-2011 the population grew from under 3,900 to over 4,400.

 Community facilities

 Local facilities include a GP surgery, a dentist's surgery, a library, a community centre, a care home, a household recycling centre, a cemetery and a skate park.
 There are shops and restaurants in the village.
 There is a Church of England primary school on Eyebury Road.